 Probably the most widely used switches are the single-pole switches.
 They control lighting from one location and are also used on things like furnace disconnects, garbage disposers, and small motor disconnects, like taco pumps used in outdoor wood burning boilers.
 They are also used in the form of adjustable switches that can be turned on and off, but also turned from bright to dim.
 As mentioned above, single-pole switches are also used for fan controls, and with the right type switch, speed is controlled with this switch.

-How 3-Way Switches Are Used to Control Lighting
+Switches to Control Lighting

 Another widely used switch is the three-way switch.
 These are used in combinations of two switches to control lighting from two locations in most circumstances.
 They may be used in hallways, staircases, any number of rooms like living rooms, or garages.
 In the latter case, the lighting may be for the garage itself or the outdoor lighting associated with the garage and front door lighting, being switched in both the home and garage entrance doors.

 Four-way switches are used to control lighting from three or more locations.
 Four-way switches are used in combination with three-way switches.
 There are four terminals that provide two sets of toggle positions on a four-way switch.
 Each set of terminals is one of the toggle positions.
 When the switch is in the up position, the current can flow through two terminals.
 In the down position, the current flows through the other two terminals.
-Many times, four-way switches will come with two brass colored terminal screws and two darker colored terminal screws.
+Many times, four-way switches will come with two brass-colored terminal screws and two darker-colored terminal screws.
 A green ground terminal is also on a four-way switch.

 Four-way switches can come in handy in large rooms that have many door openings or exits.
-Each opening in which you can enter or leave a room should have a switch that controls the lighting within that room.
+Each opening from which you can enter or leave a room should have a switch that controls the lighting within that room.
 For example, if you have a living room that has three openings you need a four-way switch in order to control the lighting in the room.
-Say the hallway is in the shape of a "T' also needing the use of a four-way switch.
-By placing a three-way switch at two different locations and the four-way switch at the third location, the lighting can be switched from each location.
+Say the hallway is in the shape of a "T' also needing the use of a four-way switch—by placing a three-way switch at two different locations and the four-way switch at the third location, the lighting can be switched from each location.
 This is why, for lighting control in three or more locations, four-way switches are the answer.